Dear J,

 Dear Sylvie,

-gosh, this is absolutely amazing to watch this youtube video.
+Gosh, this is absolutely amazing to watch on YouTube.

-You won't imagine, how near to my home and workspace this guy has brought You ;)
+You won't imagine how near to my home and workspace this guy has brought you ;)

-And the city center is not that small, so there would have been a lot more places, he could have visited.
-But he chose what we call the "old town" which is the part of the city where I live.
+And the city center is not that small, so there would have been a lot more places he could have visited.
+But he chose what we call the "old town," which is the part of the city where I live.

 I know all the places so well and pass them almost daily.